HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 > Prints the source paths to one or more libraries, as well as any dependencies and compiler definitions required by those libraries.
 >
 > You can specify a version by appending `:version` to the library name.
-If no version is specified the set version is used.
+If no version is specified, the [development](#dev) version is used if one has been set, otherwise the set version is used.
->
-> If a [development](#dev) version is set it'll be used even if a version is specified.
 >
 > This command is used by Haxe compiler to get required paths and flags for libraries.